EndPointCorp/end-point-blog/2022/11/kubernetes-envvar-configmaps-secrets.md

 .
 ```

-2. To selectively use the environment variables from the configmap.
+2. To selectively use the environment variables from the ConfigMaps.
 In this example we are selecting both PET01 and PET02.<br>
 `nginx-cm02.yaml`
 ```yaml
 apiVersion: v1